a-b-street/abstreet/docs/design/notes/maps.md

 	- do these need to be objects in the GUI? at first no, just make a plugin draw them, but eventually, yes. they should probably be a map_model concept.

-## Invariants

-- min length for lanes, turns
-- length for related lanes (sidewalk spot / parking / driving) matching up
-- connectivity
-	- from any sidewalk to any other
-	- from any driving lane to any other
-- no loop lanes (same src and dst endpt)... but what about cul-de-sacs then?
-- associated lanes
-	- parking lane or bus stop without driving lane
-- all turns renderable by draw_full (making thick polygon can fail)

 ## Border nodes